shu-htk/tip-dev/doc/install.md

 # Install

-At the moment the following two systems have been tested to automatically generate Makefike using the included configure script:
+At the moment the following systems have been tested.

 - Ubuntu 24.04 (both of native and WSL2 on Windows11)
 - AlmaLinux 9.5 (both of native and WSL2 on Windows11)

-In principle you can install the tip interpriter on the system which PLPLOT and GNU readline are installed.
+In principle you can install the tip on the system which PLPLOT and GNU readline are installed.

 ## (1) Install PLPLOT, GNU-readline